astrowp/docs/local-install.md

 # Run AstroWP Locally

-> You don't have to run AstroWP locally, you could
+> You don't *have to* clone the AstroWP repository to your local machine.
+You could edit files, and make commits, directly on GitHub.

-BUT
+BUT.
+I recommend that you clone the repo and run it locally.
+Why?

 The benefit of XX is that you can preview changes before deploying

-## Prerequisites
+### Prerequisites

 - **Node.js** version 20.3.0 or higher installed on your local machine.
 You can download Node [here](https://nodejs.org/en/download/package-manager).
-- **GitHub Desktop**.
-[GitHub Desktop](https://desktop.github.com/) has a graphical user interface that simplifies commands and helps you visualize changes.
-- **Text editor** - I recommend VS Code with the [Official Astro extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode), but any text editor works.
+- **Text editor / IDE** - I recommend using [VS Code](https://code.visualstudio.com/download) with the official Astro and GitHub extensions, but any text editor works.
 - **Terminal** - Astro is accessed through its command-line interface (CLI).

 ## Installation Guide